elegant-scipy/elegant-scipy/markdown/ch1.markdown

 This was accomplished by NumPy's [broadcasting rules](http://docs.scipy.org/doc/numpy/user/basics.broadcasting.html), which implicitly expand dimensions of size 1 in one array to match the corresponding dimension of the other array.
 Don't worry, we will talk about these rules in more detail later in this chapter.

-As we will see in the rest of the chapter, as we explore real data, broadcasting is extremely valuable to perform real-world calculations on arrays of data.
+As we will see in the rest of the chapter, as we explore real data, broadcasting is extremely valuable for real-world calculations on arrays of data.
 It allows us to express complex operations concisely and efficiently.

-## Exploring a gene expression data set
+## Exploring a Gene Expression Dataset

-The data set that we'll be using is an RNAseq experiment of skin cancer samples from The Cancer Genome Atlas (TCGA) project (http://cancergenome.nih.gov/).
+The dataset that we'll be using is an RNAseq experiment of skin cancer samples from The Cancer Genome Atlas (TCGA) project (http://cancergenome.nih.gov/).
 We've already cleaned and sorted the data for you, so you can just use `data/counts.txt` in the book repository.
 In Chapter 2 we will be using this gene expression data to predict mortality in skin cancer patients, reproducing a simplified version of [Figures 5A and 5B](http://www.cell.com/action/showImagesData?pii=S0092-8674%2815%2900634-0) of a [paper](http://dx.doi.org/10.1016/j.cell.2015.05.044) from the TCGA consortium.
 But first we need to get our heads around the biases in our data, and think about how we could improve it.

-### Reading in the data with Pandas
+### Reading in the Data with pandas

-We're first going to use Pandas to read in the table of counts.
-Pandas is a Python library for data manipulation and analysis, with particular emphasis on tabular and time series data.
+We're first going to use pandas to read in the table of counts. pandas is a Python library for data manipulation and analysis, with particular emphasis on tabular and time series data.
 Here, we will use it here to read in tabular data of mixed type.
-It uses the DataFrame type, which is a flexible tabular format based on the data frame object in R.
+It uses the `DataFrame` type, which is a flexible tabular format based on the data frame object in R.
-For example the data we will read has a column of gene names (strings) and multiple columns of counts (integers), so reading it into a homogeneous array of numbers would be the wrong approach.
+For example, the data we will read has a column of gene names (strings) and multiple columns of counts (integers), so reading it into a homogeneous array of numbers would be the wrong approach.
 Although NumPy has some support for mixed data types (called "structured arrays"), it is not primarily designed for this use case, which makes subsequent operations harder than they need to be.

-By reading the data in as a Pandas DataFrame we can let Pandas do all the parsing, then extract out the relevant information and store it in a more efficient data type.
+By reading the data in as a pandas data frame, we can let pandas do all the parsing, then extract out the relevant information and store it in a more efficient data type.
-Here we are just using Pandas briefly to import data.
+Here we are just using pandas briefly to import data.
-In later chapters we will see a bit more of Pandas, but for details, read *Python for Data Analysis*, by Wes McKinney, creator of Pandas.
+In later chapters we will see a bit more of pandas, but for details, read *Python for Data Analysis* (O'Reilly) by the creator of pandas, Wes McKinney.

 ```python
 import numpy as np